Death of Ali Abdulhadi Mushaima

 Ali Abdulhadi Saleh Jafar Mushaima (علي عبدالهادي صالح جعفر مشيمع) (26 August 1989 - 14 February 2011) was a 21-year-old Bahraini who on Monday 14 February 2011, the "Bahraini Day of Rage", became the first fatality of the Bahraini Uprising.
 He died on his way to hospital from injuries he received when he was hit in the back by birdshot pellets fired from close range (two to five meters) by security forces (riot police) during the Bahraini uprising (2011–present).
-According to Nabeel Rajab, head of Bahrain Centre for Human Rights, Mushaima was participating in a protest in Al Daih, in Manama's outskirt, when he was shot.
+According to Nabeel Rajab, head of Bahrain Centre for Human Rights, Mushaima was participating in a protest in Al Daih, on Manama's outskirts, when he was shot.

 In a rare televised speech the King of Bahrain, Hamad bin Isa Al Khalifa, announced that the deaths of Ali Abdulhadi Mushaima and Fadhel Al-Matrook would be investigated.
 Bahrain's Interior Minister said that legal steps would be taken if the use of the weapon had been unwarranted.

 Details of the investigation were disclosed in the report of the Bahrain Independent Commission of Inquiry, established by King Hamad to look into events in the Bahraini uprising.
 The investigation failed to identify any culprits in the killing of Mushaima.
 The Commission concluded that Mushaima's death resulted from the "use of excessive force by police officers," and "that there was no justification for the use of lethal force."

 Background

 As part of a string of protests that occurred across the Arab World following the self-immolation and eventual death of Mohammed Bouazizi in Tunisia, the mostly Shia population of Bahrain took to the streets demanding greater freedoms.
 Al Jazeera reported that a protest was planned for 14 February, just a few months after the controversial 2010 election.

 On 14 February (referred to by protesters as Day of Rage), clashes were reported from parts of Bahrain.
 Helicopters circled over Manama, where protesters were expected to gather in the afternoon; there was also a greater police presence in Shia villages.
 At least fourteen people were injured in clashes overnight and with police having fired rubber bullets and tear gas at protesters in the village of Nuwaidrat, south west of Bahrain.
-The marchers were calling for the release detainees who were arrested during earlier protests.
+The marchers were calling for the release of detainees who were arrested during earlier protests.